Per-Olov Kindgren

-Per-Olov Kindgren (born June 10, 1956, in Bogotá, Colombia) is a Swedish classical guitarist, composer and music teacher known for his classical guitar playing, ranging from Bach to The Beatles.
+Per-Olov Kindgren (born 10 June 1956 in Bogotá, Colombia) is a Swedish classical guitarist, composer and music teacher known for his classical guitar playing, ranging from Bach to The Beatles.

 Biography

 Early life

 Kindgren was born in Bogotá, Colombia, to a Swedish father and a Danish mother.
 Kindgren's father, Owe, an engineer, worked for the Colombian branch of LM Ericsson installing telephone stations.
 The family returned to Stockholm when Kindgren was three years old.
-He lived there from 1960 till 1970.
+He lived there from 1960 until 1970.
 At the age of six, Kindgren was fascinated by a bright red electric guitar in a shop window.
 The Beatles became his heroes, and he especially admired Paul McCartney.
 His parents gave him a classical guitar for his seventh birthday.
-In 1970 he saw a documentary about John Williams broadcast on Danish national television, and from that day on, he knew what he wanted to become.
+In 1970 he saw a documentary about John Williams broadcast on Danish national television.
 When Kindgren was 14 years old, his family moved to the border town of Helsingør in Denmark.
 There he was able to attend a Swedish high school in Helsingborg, where he met his first classical guitar teacher, Torvald Nilsson.